-Psychodynamic Therapy is another core foundational treatment approach in the field of Psychology.
-A basic principle of Psychodynamic Therapy is that much of our personalities are shaped by our unconscious: thoughts and emotions that exist below the threshold of our awareness.
+Psychodynamic treatment is another core foundational treatment approach in the field of Psychology.
+A basic principle of Psychodynamic treatment is that much of our personalities are shaped by our unconscious: thoughts and emotions that exist below the threshold of our awareness.
 Although we can’t easily access our unconscious, it is largely responsible for the decisions we make, the relationships we are drawn to, and the mental health challenges we face on a daily basis.
 It stands to reason, then, that a more intimate understanding of the unconscious will lead to revelations that can help heal trauma, boost self-esteem, and improve the level of personal adjustment and daily functioning.
 Especially in the case of emotions that were once on the surface and have since been repressed into the unconscious, the process of diving deeply can be extremely healing and cathartic.

-Tools and Techniques for Psychodynamic Therapy
+Tools and Techniques for Psychodynamic Treatment

 Are Rorschach Tests Reliable?

-A few other techniques that can be useful in Psychodynamic Therapy include dream analysis and Rorschach inkblots.
+A few other techniques that can be useful in Psychodynamic treatment include dream analysis and Rorschach inkblots.
 Both have been somewhat misrepresented or oversimplified in pop culture, but when used properly, they are modern, valid, useful therapeutic tools.
 A patient’s interpretation of an inkblot can provide important qualitative information about their preoccupations, and in the case of thinking disorders such as schizophrenia or bipolar, patients who may typically respond differently to inkblots than those without these clinical disorders.
 Similarly, while a dream is unlikely to suddenly illuminate the history of a thought pattern, it can provide a jumping-off point for a session.
 All of these techniques, taken together, create a personal exploration that can lead to insight with proven efficacy in the treatment of depression, anxiety, bipolar, obsessive-compulsive disorder, addictions, eating disorders, traumas, PTSD, among many other clinical diagnoses.

 We’re Here For You